QubitExplorer/Recommender-System/README.md

 2. Finance & Fintech sectors, (Investments, Equities, Insurance etc.,)
 3. Technology & Service sectors, (Ecommerce Products)
 4. Entertainment and Gamification, (Custom Localization and Immersive Experience)
-5. Agriculture (AI based recommendations for better yield of Crops, Agricultural Products, Custom Fertilizers, Supply, Demand, Weather and Climate Change suggestions using historical data)
+5. Agriculture (AI-based recommendations for improved crop yield, agricultural products, custom fertilizers, supply and demand forecasting, as well as weather and climate change insights using historical data.)
 6. Healthcare and Pharmaceutical, and
 7. Aviation and Transportation.